coleifer/peewee/docs/peewee/sqlite.rst

       # [([1, 99, 1, 1], 4), ([1, 1], 2)]

-   Let's add a nested value and then see how to iterate through it's contents recursively using the :meth:`~JSONField.tree` method:
+   Let's add a nested value and then see how to iterate through its contents recursively using the :meth:`~JSONField.tree` method:

    .. code-block:: python